-One of the inner struggles I have when booking any type of travel is the desire to pay as little as possible and understanding that paying a little extra would be incredibly more convenient.
+One of the inner struggles when booking any type of travel is the desire to pay as little as possible and understand that spending a little extra would be incredibly convenient.
 It became such a problem for me that I made a rule for myself about decisions less than $15.
-I’ll always pay the money if it will make our lives easier.
+I’ll always pay the money if it makes our lives easier.

 I was presented with an interesting dilemma when booking a Courtyard by Marriott.
-The hotel is a category 3, which is a perfect place to use up some of our free night certificates.
+The hotel is a category 3, perfect for using up some of our free night certificates.

 That was, until I checked the room rate.

 The first thing I did was check the cash price for the room.